-Monkeypox is a disease that infects both humans and animals, namely rodents and non-human primates.
-It is caused by the monkeypox virus, a DNA virus that belongs to the Orthopoxvirus genus, which also includes variola virus (the causitive agent of smallpox), vaccinia virus (the virus used in the smallpox vaccine) and cowpox virus.
-Notably, chickenpox, another pox-like disease that displayes some similarities in symptomology, is caused by varicella-zoster virus and is not related to monkeypox.
+Mpox (formerly called monkeypox) is a disease that infects both humans and animals, namely rodents and non-human primates.
+It is caused by the monkeypox virus (MPXV), a DNA virus that belongs to the Orthopoxvirus genus, which also includes variola virus (the causative agent of smallpox), vaccinia virus (the virus used in the smallpox vaccine) and cowpox virus.
+Notably, chickenpox, another pox-like disease that displays some similarities in symptomology, is caused by varicella-zoster virus and is not related to mpox.

-Monkeypox is spread through direct person-to-person contact, either via respiratory droplets or exposure to infectious lesions or other bodily fluids.
+Mpox is spread through direct person-to-person contact, either via respiratory droplets or exposure to infectious lesions or other bodily fluids.
 It may also be passed from mother to child and may be contracted by touching contaminated surfaces or handling infected animals, animal feces or bedding.
-Whether or not the virus can be sexually transmitted remains under investigation.

 Source: American Society for Microbiology